US Coast Guard Station Monterey

 Arriving at US Coast Guard Station Monterey

 The Bay area – divided into the North and South Bay – has three major Airports.
-The largest one – San Francisco International Airport SFO – is located on the South Bay on Hwy 101 & I-380, San Bruno.
+The largest one – San Francisco International Airport SFO – is located on the South Bay on Highway 101 and I-380, San Bruno.

 Oakland International Airport is straight across on the North Bay off I-880 and Hegenberger Road.

-San Jose Mineta International SJC is at the east end of the Bay – off Hwy 101 and 87.
+San Jose Mineta International SJC is at the east end of the Bay – off Highway 101 and 87.

 Frequent South Bay flyers prefer San Jose’s Mineta Airport – the smallest of the three (but by no means small) – as getting to it and to the departure gate is less time-consuming.